 In terms of research and research tools Saxo Bank gives traders the following tools: Autochartist, Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
-In comparison Capital.com has the tools listed here: Daily Market Commentary and Stock Charts., neither have Trading Central (Recognia)
+In comparison Capital.com has the tools listed here: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources)..
+Neither have Trading Central (Recognia)

 Overall winner: Saxo Bank